Stephen Hester: RSA Insurance

+Other appointments

-In June 2016 Hester was also appointed to the Board of Centrica the FTSE 100 energy Group as Senior Independent Director which he stepped down from in June 2022.
+In June 2016, Hester was appointed to the board of Centrica the FTSE 100 energy Group as Senior Independent Director which he stepped down from in June 2022.

-Recent Business Activity
+2021 onwards

-Hester joined the Board of easyJet, the leading European airline, on 1st September 2021 becoming Chairman on 1st December 2021.
+Hester joined the Board of easyJet, the leading European airline, on 1 September 2021 becoming Chairman on 1 December 2021.
 He also was appointed Lead Independent Director of Kyndryl in November 2021.
 Kyndryl is a New York based and listed company spun off from IBM.
 It is the largest IT infrastructure provider globally.

-On 1st April 2022 Hester joined the Board of Nordea Bank abp as Vice Chairman, and became Chairman on 1st October 2022.
-Nordea is the largest bank in the Nordics and the 5th largest European bank by value.
+In April 2022 Hester joined the Board of Nordea Bank abp as Vice Chairman, and became Chairman on 1 October 2022.Nordea is the largest bank in the Nordics and the 5th largest European bank by value.

 Personal life

 Hester married Canadian-born Barbara Abt in 1991, and they have two children together.
 They met when both were working for Credit Suisse.
 They separated and divorced in 2010.

 In September 2012, Hester married Suzy Neubert, a former banker and wealth manager for the fund manager J.O.
 Hambro.
 It was a second marriage for both of them.
+The couple have four children.